unixwzrd/oobabooga-macOS/README.md

 In the test-scripts directory, there are some random Python scripts using tensors to test things like data types for MPS and other compute engines.
 Nothing special, just ahcked together in a few minutes for checking GPU utilization and AutoCast Data Typing.

+## 24 July 2023 LLaMa Python Package Bumped

+New Python llama-cpp-python out.
+Need to be installed before loading running th enew version of oobabooga with Llama2 support.

+Same command top update as yesterday, it will grab llama-cpp-python.0.1.77.

+I'm trying things out now here.
 ## 23 Jul 2023 LLaMA support in llama-cpp-python

 Ok, a big week for LLaMa users, increased context size roiling out with RoPE and LLaMA 2.
 I think I have a new recioe whih worksfor getting the llama-cpp-python package working with MPS/Metal support on Apple Silicon.
 I will go into it in more detail in a nother document, but wanted to get this out to as many as possible, as soon as possible.
 It seems to work and I am getting reasonable response times, though some hallucinating.
 CAn't be sure where the hallucinations are coming from, my hyperparameter settings, or incompatibilities in various submodule versions which wil take a bit of time to catch up.
 Here's how to update llama-cpp-python quickly.
 I will go into more detail later.